Bill Russell (shortstop)

-William Ellis Russell (born October 21, 1948) is a former shortstop, coach and manager in Major League Baseball.
+William Ellis Russell (born October 21, 1948) is an American former shortstop, coach and manager in Major League Baseball.
 Russell played his entire 18-year, 2,181-game career with the Los Angeles Dodgers as the starting shortstop for four National League pennant winners and one World Series championship team.
 He also served as the team's manager from 1996 to 1998.